diotro/code-or-die-client/README.md

-# Code or Die Client
+Code or Die Client

 To read this code:

-Start with components.rkt and messages.rkt. components.rkt provides the function `make-pipelines`, which accepts a list of functions.
+Start with `components.rkt`. components.rkt provides the function `make-pipeline`, which accepts a list of functions.
 The first function must take no input and produce some number of values.
 Then, for each following function, the values produced by the previous function are given as inputs, and each value output by the current function is passed to the next one.